 Mayo Clinic: A Website Evaluation

 Web based information is readily available to anyone who has the interest in performing a search on the internet.
 As a result, patients are taking a more active role in their medical journey as they are enabled to learn more about their medical condition in order to make educated decisions for their own health care plan.
 Providing reliable information will help the patient understand their care plan which can have a positive effect on the patient’s psychological and treatment outcomes (Charnock, Shepperd, Needham, & Gann, 1999).
 Unfortunately, the majority of the medical information that can be found on the World Wide Web is inaccurate and misleading for the patient (Kaicker, Debono, Dang, Buckley & Thabane, 2010).
 The end users of these websites place their faith in the presented information expecting it to be accurate and trustworthy.
-As a result, each user must decide for themselves whether or not the presented information is reliable.
+As a result, each user must decide for themselves whether the presented information is reliable.
 There are many tools which analyze the design, readability, clinical evidence, and accuracy of information as determined by research that can assist the user in determining the accuracy of the information presented on a website.
 This paper will focus on the DISCERN tool and how it is utilized to analyze the quality of the medical website built by the Mayo Clinic.

 Understanding the DISCERN Tool

 Reliable information detailing disease state and treatments is vitally important in the modern world as information is readily available to all at the click of a button.
 Accurate, up to date information is essential as healthcare teams become increasingly patient centered as they involve the patient in their treatment plan discussion (Vahdat, Hamzehgardeshi, Hessam, & Hamzehgardeshi, 2014).
 Patients seek information from the searches they perform on the internet leaving them vulnerable and at risk to unreliable, incomplete information not supported by research based best practice.
 The DISCERN tool has been designed to assist the patient in determining the accuracy of information available on the website so that they can actively participate in their care planning (Charnock & Shepperd, 2004).
 The DICERN tool can also be used as a guideline for healthcare providers who are building educational websites for their patients.
 DISCERN uses a rubric based on 16 different questions and characteristics.
-It is the first quality index that has been standardized for use by all those interested in determining the validity of health information related to treatment choices (Charnock et all, 1999).
+It is the first quality index that has been standardized for use by all those interested in determining the validity of health information related to treatment choices (Charnock et al., 1999).

 Questions 1 to 8 allow the user to determine whether or not the web site can be trusted.
 They address the reliability of the information detailing treatment options.
 Question 9 to 15 relate to the actual treatment options provided by the web site and question 16 allows the user to determine an overall quality rating based on the overall results stemming from questions 1 to 15.
 Each question is rated on a scale from one to five.
 Five is awarded when a definite “yes” is answered and a one is assigned if the user rates the questions as a definite “no”.
 Two to four points are scored if the user determines that the criteria are partially covered.
 The last question (16) is scored independently of all the previous questions using the same rubric of 1 to 5 (Charnock, 1999).
 All questions utilized by the DISCERN tool must be used in order to provide a reliable investigation of the web site under review (Khazaal, Chatton, Zullina, & Khan, 2012).